 Another avid hiker of Grand Canyon told me the story of what changed his mind about burying toilet paper.
 He buried the used toilet paper in the cat-hole he had dug, but as he was walking away, a raven flew overhead with a lovely streamer of toilet paper hanging from its beak!
 Animals are notorious for doing things like this!
 Don’t contribute to their delinquency!

 A major misconception people have is that they can wash in water sources as long as they are using biodegradable soap.
 Unfortunately even biodegradable soap takes time to break down.
-So while washing up, take water at least 200 feet away from the water source (I use a collapsible bucket).
+So while washing up, take water at least 200 feet away from the water source (I use a Seattle Sports Camp Bucket which weighs less than 6 ounces and is good for so many things on the trail!
+See my Wonder Bucket page for details.).
 After you’re through with the water, sprinkle it into the vegetation.